Demand for pets is soaring during the pandemic. This company is cashing in - NewsChannel 3-12

 That’s resulted in extra attention — and dollars — going toward humanity’s best friend.
 Pet supplies, toys, beds, and grooming products saw double-digit percentage increases in sales from late-March through early July, compared to the same period a year earlier, according to research from market research firms SPINS and IRI.

 West Paw’s sales in recent months have responded accordingly.
 From May through September, they were up 55% from the same period last year.
-One of the bestsellers has been the Toppl — a bowl-shaped, treat-dispensing puzzle toy — which has seen its year-to-date sales jump 160%, Williams said, noting the puzzle toy category has grown about 125% year-to-date.
+One of the bestsellers has been the Toppl — a bowl-shaped, treat-dispensing puzzle toy — which has seen its year-to-date sales jump 160%, Spencer Williams, CEO, said, noting the puzzle toy category has grown about 125% year-to-date.

 “It has just been staggering how quickly people have pivoted to find ways to keep their dogs engaged and mentally stimulated,” he said.